brather1ng/RePoE/docs/gems.md

 - `cast_time`: Cast time of the skill in milliseconds.
 Only set for active skills.
 - `stat_translation_file`: The file in `data` that can be used to translate the skill's stats if you don't want to use `gem_tooltips.json`.
+- `secondary_granted_effect`: If specified, gaining this effect from a skill gem (item) will also grant the `secondary_granted_effect`.
+E.g. Vaal gems also grant the base skill.

 #### `per_level` and `static`